 This discrepancy is often due to the many challenges that young entrepreneurs face, it is also a result of the numerous common misconceptions about what is required to start a business.
 Grace Naikazi, a pharmacist from Uganda, was nearly held back by this belief, she thought starting her own business would require resources she did not yet have.

-However, after she heard about Enterprise Uganda’s Business and Enterprise Start Tool (BEST) training through a WhatsApp group, Grace decided to enrol in the program.
+However, after she heard about Enterprise Uganda’s Business and Enterprise Start Tool (BEST) training through a WhatsApp group, Grace decided to enrol in the programme.
 By the last day of training, Grace was excited about the prospect of being self-employed, and as a consequence, made the decision to start her business as soon as possible.

 The (BEST) training helped Grace to realise she did not need to delay her entrepreneurial aspirations and would be better off making use of the various assets she already had.
 She recalls: “Rather than looking to other sources for the capital I needed to outfit a shop, I decided to use my personal savings.
 I found a commercial space to rent and went about finding ways to kit out my shop.”

 The training also convinced Grace to make use of the knowledge and personal skills that she already possessed when deciding upon her market.
 “Though I am a pharmacist, I thought I would start a drugstore.
-However, by the conclusion of the program, I resolved to utilise my experience and open a pharmacy.”
+However, by the conclusion of the programme, I resolved to utilise my experience and open a pharmacy.”

 Enterprise Uganda also encouraged Grace to complete market research before establishing her business.
 This suggestion enabled Grace to find out there was no pharmacy in the Kulambiro neighbourhood in Kampala, enabling her to fill a gap in the market and give her business the best chance of success.